ghazaleh-ostovar/gnn-cnn-drug-target-prediction/README.md

 | Protein Encoder  | ESM2 (frozen) followed by a 2-layer 1D CNN and adaptive max pooling     |
 | Fusion           | Concatenation → dropout → fully connected → sigmoid output              |

+Choice of model:

+CNNs are effective at capturing local patterns and short-range dependencies in protein sequences such as motifs that influence drug-target interactions.
+GNNs, on the other hand, excel at modeling molecular graphs, capturing the structural relationships between atoms in a drug compound.
+By combining both, this model integrates sequence-level and structure-level features, offering a more comprehensive representation for predicting activation or inhibition mechanisms.

 ## 🔹 Final Evaluation Metrics (Epoch 35, Threshold = 0.69)

 ### Per-Class Metrics